Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

 If we take an example of generic chargers with 25,000 mAh battery.
 If it uses a standard charger it takes around 12 to 14 hours to get it fully charged, which is really long.

-Nowadays many power banks come with a quick charge technology which can charge them within 4 to 6 hours.
+Nowadays many power banks come with a quick charge technology that can charge them within 4 to 6 hours.

 Final thoughts/ Summary